7. What should a purchaser do if a mortgage is needed?

 It is best to inquire at a bank(s) about the possibility of a mortgage on the flat in question before you sign the provisional sale and purchase agreement.
 Failing that, the purchaser should apply to a bank for a mortgage immediately after signing the provisional agreement.

-In June 2011, the Hong Kong Monetary Authority issued a circular to banks requesting them to apply a maximum loan-to-value (LTV) ratio of 50% to properties which are for self-use with a value at or above HK$10 million.
-For residential properties with a value between HK$7 million and HK$10 million, the maximum LTV ratio shall be 60%, subject to a maximum loan amount of HK$5 million.
-For residential properties with a value less than HK$7 million, the maximum LTV ratio shall be 70%, subject to a maximum loan amount of HK$4.2 million.
+In August 2020, the Hong Kong Monetary Authority (HKMA) issued a new circular to banks requesting them to apply a maximum loan-to-value (LTV) ratio.
+For residential properties which are for self-use with a value at or above HK$10 million, the maximum LTV ratio is 50%.
+For residential properties with a value less than HK$10 million, the maximum LTV ratio is 60%, subject to a maximum loan amount of HK$5 million.

-If the principal income of the mortgage loan applicant is not derived from Hong Kong, the maximum LTV ratio will be lowered by at least 10% points, regardless of property types or values.
+If the main income of the mortgage loan applicant is not derived from Hong Kong, the maximum LTV ratio will be lowered by 10% points and for residential properties which are for self-use with a value below HK$10 million, the maximum loan amount will also be lowered to HK$4 million.

 Also, the MIP is not available to applicants whose principal income is not derived from Hong Kong.